-Each Structural Integration session works on different areas with different objectives in mind.
+Each Rolfing session works on different areas with different objectives in mind.
 Often, you will see changes as soon as you step off the table.
 But the time between sessions is just as powerful because this is when your body takes the changes – such as greater range of motion in the shoulder, a shifted pelvic angle, or improved foot flexibility – and integrates them into your system.

 In other words, your body takes time to make these changes yours.

 During this time, the body experiments with unfamiliar movements and awareness, builds new neurological pathways, and influences your structure, movement patterns, and experiences.

 This is why Ida Rolf used to say, “Gravity is the therapist.”

 At the beginning of the next session, we will observe what is changing and what hasn’t been changing – and use this information to refine our strategy.

 Ten sessions allow us to devote appropriate time to specific areas and issues that are common structural challenges.
 More importantly, it allows us to customize work that is meaningful to your unique body and lifestyle.

 Do I Need to do all 10 sessions?

 Yes, it is encouraged to do all ten series to get the maximum benefit out of Rolfing.
 This is because the myofascial connective tissue network is continuous from head to toe, and any tension in one area can directly affect very distant areas.

 A 10-series of sessions is needed to adequately work the entire structure in a systematic way and to achieve lasting changes.